-Question: What is the difference between Test Strategy and Test Plan?
+14. What is the difference between a test strategy and a test plan?

-Answer: Test Strategy is a static document prepared at Organization level with the base as Business requirement specification.
-In contrast, Test Plan is a dynamic document that should always be up to date and is ready at the Project level with the base as Use cases, SRS, and Product description.
+Answer: Test strategy is a static document prepared at the organization level with the business requirements specifications as the base.
+In contrast, a test plan is a dynamic document that should always be up to date and ready at the project level with the base as use-cases, SRS, and product description.

-Answer: Test Suite is a collection of test cases that are used to test the software application.
+Answer: A test suite is a collection of test cases that are used to test the software application.

-Answer: Test Scenario is like a high-level test case.
-Does it decide what is to be tested?
+Answer: The test scenario is like a high-level test case.
+It decides what needs to be tested.

 Answer: The test case defines how to test the functionality.
 It has positive and negative executable steps of a test scenario.

-- Test case 1: Enter a valid username and valid password (positive step)
+- Test case 1: Enter a valid username and a valid password (positive step)

-- Test case 2: Enter a valid username and invalid password (Negative step)
+- Test case 2: Enter a valid username and an invalid password (negative step)

-- Testcase 3: Enter invalid username and valid password
+- Testcase 3: Enter an invalid username and a valid password

-- Testcase 4: Enter invalid username and invalid password
+- Testcase 4: Enter an invalid username and an invalid password

 Answer: The testbed is the environment prepared for testing a software application.
 It has software, hardware, network configuration, the software application to be tested, and related software.